Stupid Yet Entertaining Games to Play in the Office Whilst Your Boss Isn’t Looking

-Chances are if you do work in an office environment, your internet wings have been very much clipped and your access to guaranteed timewasters like Facebook and Twitter is restricted.
-Time to find something else to pass the time when you’re at your least productive?
+Chances are if you do work in an office environment, your internet wings have been clipped and your access to guaranteed time-wasters like social media is restricted.
+Is it time to find something else to pass the time when you’re at your least productive?

-Well here I present to you a small collection of games to play in the office that you and your co-workers can enjoy, even without an open internet connection.
+Well, here we present to you a small collection of games to play in the office that you and your coworkers can enjoy, even without an open internet connection.
 If you’ve got a little more freedom, you can entertain yourself further with Slack and mobile games.

 The Invisible String

 This one’s really simple.
-Take two points in your office and draw an invisible line across the area.
-Try to choose a fairly high-traffic area, preferably near the water dispenser or printer for maximum enjoyment.
+Take two points in your office and “draw” an invisible line across the area.
+Try to choose a fairly high-traffic spot, preferably near the water dispenser or printer for maximum enjoyment.

-It is then up to you and your closest co-workers to avoid crossing the invisible line.
-You can duck beneath it, or even jump over it ““ but your aim is to never touch it.
+It’s then up to you and your closest coworkers to avoid crossing the invisible string.
+You can duck beneath it, or even jump over it — but your aim is to never touch it.
 The more people that join in, the better the game.

-Blu-Tack (or any tack used to stick up posters, memos etc…) can be found pretty much in any office in plentiful supply.
-One of its more creative uses, however, is in the Blu-Tack movie game.
+Blu Tack (or any tack used to stick up posters, memos, etc.) can be found in nearly any office in plentiful supply.
+One of its most creative uses, however, is the Blu Tack movie game.

-Grab some tack and mould it into a familiar object, character or clue to the name of a movie.
-It is then up to your co-workers to figure out the movie.
+Grab some tack and mold it into a familiar object, character, or clue to the name of a movie.
+It’s then up to your coworkers to figure out the movie.
 Bonus points are awarded for artistic merit.